kubesphere/notification-manager/docs/api/_index.md

 }
 ```

-- `config`: Config for the `receiver`.
-If `config` is nil, the `receiver` will use the config which defined in the cluster.
-If the `config` is not nil, the config type must match the receiver type.
+- `config`: The corresponding config for the `receiver`.
+If `config` is not set, the `receiver` will use the default config defined in the cluster.
+If the `config` is set, the config type must match the receiver type.
-- `receiver`: Receiver who will receive notifications.
-It must not be nil.
+- `receiver`: Receiver that receives notifications.
+It must be set.
-- `alert`: Alerts which will be sent to receiver.
+- `alert`: Alerts that will be sent to the receiver.

 Response: